milanmomcilovic96/social-media-plugin/README.md

 ## Installation

-1. Upload the `social-media-share` folder to the `/wp-content/plugins/` directory.
+1. Upload the `social-media-share` folder to the `/wp-content/plugins/` directory or upload the social-media-share as zipped file inside Wordpress Plugins tab.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Navigate to the 'Social Media Share' settings page in the WordPress admin to configure the plugin.